thirdweb-dev/python-sdk/docs/docs/contract-roles.md

 def grant(role: Role, address: str) -> TxReceipt
 ```

-Grant a role to an address.
+Grant a role to a wallet

 ```python
 from thirdweb.constants.role import Role